 Currently thredUP is available for women’s clothing.
 They also have children’s, juniors and maternity…but men’s sizes are not supported.
 I enjoy shopping on thredUP because I am a lady who wears ladies clothing; also, I really dislike shopping in public.
 If you’re also into women’s clothing and don’t like shopping in public please read on, because you’re in very good company here.

 Disclosure: This post contains affiliate links that help support LadyJupiter.com, you understand.

 First things first, fashion tastes.
 Be advised that I avoid trends and prefer to buy items that are timeless and classic.
 I don’t like t-shirts because they feel sloppy, and I avoid shirts with logos (except for breweries, cheers).
-And for bottoms I prefer loose styles and drop crotch pants.
-These preferences alone make majority of American ready to wear clothes not my first pick.
-However I love athleisure and mixing fits; meaning fitted bottoms with a loose top, or loose bottoms with a fitted top.
+And for bottoms I like everything apparently.
+I love athleisure and mixing fits; meaning fitted bottoms with a loose top, or loose bottoms with a fitted top.
 ThredUP enables me to find what I want without sifting through ALL OF THE CLOTHES.